MatthiasNickles/diff-SAT/README.md

 - Distribution-aware sampling of satisfying propositional models or answer sets

 - Probabilistic SAT solving and Probabilistic Answer Set Programming.
-More generally, as a probabilistic inference engine
-  which can use logical, graph or other relational background knowledge, as in Statistical Relational Learning (SRL)
-  or probabilistic logic programming
+More generally, as a probabilistic inference engine which can use logical, graph or other relational background knowledge, as in Statistical Relational Learning (SRL) or for probabilistic logic programming (a declarative form of probabilistic programming)

 - Parallelized plain SAT or Answer Set solving for the JVM